Postpartum Differences From One Pregnancy to the Next: Like Snowflakes, In a Way

-I skipped all of that drama with Ezra, opting for a scheduled c-section instead.
+I skipped all of that drama with my second, Ezra, opting for a scheduled c-section instead.
 Contrary to what every. single. person. in the world told me, I vastly preferred my first birth experience.
 Probably because I WAS expecting the second time to be “better” in all sorts of ways.
 And it wasn’t.
 It wasn’t worse, no!
 It was just…different.
 It was kind of dull and clinical and strange and I guess I’m kind of a crazy person, but I wish I could have experienced labor one more time.

 Minutes after Noah was born I started shaking uncontrollably.
 I freaked out, assuming something terrible was happening.
 I tried to tell someone — anyone — about it but couldn’t get their attention.
 Finally my husband noticed and deciphered what I was saying through chattering teeth and asked the nurse about it.
 Normal, she assured us.
 It’s the epidural.
 Over the next day or so the epidural was also blamed for my itchy skin and constantly feeling cold.

 I didn’t shake after the medicine was turned off with Ezra, but I did have the constant itchy sensation (particularly on my belly) for a good 36 hours afterward.
 And also…

-C-SECTION PAIN.
 You’ve probably gotten the gist of this already, but once more, with feeling.
-WAY more pain with Ezra than Noah.
+WAY more pain with my second, Ezra, than Noah.
 Despite the labor and emergency c-section, I felt GREAT after Noah.
 DANDY.
 My recovery was a freaking breeze in the park.With Ezra, I actually felt like I’d had major abdominal surgery.
 IMAGINE THAT.